PX4/PX4-Autopilot/apps/examples/README.txt

        Where:

          <tty-dev> is the USB TTY device to use.
-The default is /dev/ttyUSB0.
+The default is
+         "/dev/ttyUSB0" (for the PL2303 emulation) or "/dev/ttyACM0" (for
+         the CDC/ACM serial device).

     The host and target will exchange are variety of very small and very large serial messages.